ecorpet/docker/README.md

 This POC will allow you to have
 - LAMP server
 - Node server
-- Phpmyadmin included
+- Phpmyadmin
 - Smtp mail server with inbox interface to test your email fonctionnalities
-- Blackfire functionnalities
+- Blackfire tools ( Php code analysis )

 ### Requirements